We enable our pupils to develop their self-knowledge, self-esteem and self-confidence by teaching:

-- The Arts –we offer a wide range of opportunities throughout the school to enhance creativity, self-esteem and performance e.g. dance festival, end of year and Christmas productions, class assemblies to name a few.
+- The Arts –we offer a wide range of opportunities throughout the school to enhance creativity, self-esteem and performance e.g. dance festival, end of year sustainability musical productions and Christmas performances, class assemblies to name a few.

-- We hold a weekly Awards Assembly to encourage positive behaviour which focuses on praising good behaviour, attitude and work.
+- We hold a weekly Award Assemblies to encourage positive behaviour which focuses on praising good behaviour, attitude and work.

 - We advocate a Growth Mindset attitude– this is encouraged throughout the curriculum.
 Effort is valued as well as attainment.

-- Targets are set– children are aware of their targets through verbal and written feedback.
+- Targets are set– children are aware of their targets through verbal feedback.